grantwinney/blog/content/posts/raspberry-pi-virtual-machine-in-virtualbox/index.md

-+++
-categories = ["Raspberry PI", "Virtualization"] date = 2016-06-08T06:01:18Z
+---
+categories:
+- Raspberry PI
+- Virtualization
+date: "2016-06-08T06:01:18Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2016/05/debian-find-terminal.png"
-slug = "raspberry-pi-virtual-machine-in-virtualbox"
+cover:
+  image: debian-find-terminal.png
+slug: raspberry-pi-virtual-machine-in-virtualbox
-summary = "I was flipping through The MagPi back-issues and came across an article about setting up a virtual Raspberry Pi environment.
+summary: I was flipping through The MagPi back-issues and came across an article about setting up a virtual Raspberry Pi environment.
 It got me thinking...
-I’ve been playing around a lot on the Pi itself, but it’d be nice to experiment with code even when I don’t have access to a physical Pi." tags = ["Raspberry PI", "Virtualization"] title = "Create a Raspberry Pi Virtual Machine (VM) in VirtualBox"
+I’ve been playing around a lot on the Pi itself, but it’d be nice to experiment with code even when I don’t have access to a physical Pi.

-+++
+tags:
+- Raspberry PI
+- Virtualization
+title: Create a Raspberry Pi Virtual Machine (VM) in VirtualBox
+---

 I recently started flipping through The MagPi back-issues, and came across an article where someone talked about setting up a virtual Raspberry Pi environment.
 At the time he wrote his article, I don’t think the Pi was even really available to the public yet.